Monday tips: Andy Stephens has five selctions

 Tim Easterby is averaging almost a winner per day this month and his strike-rate of 19 per cent has rarely been better during the core season.
 He clearly has his horses further forward than usual.

 Marbuzet formed part of his purple patch when edging out Cascade Hall over this trip at Ayr last time, with Zephlyn back in third.
-The runner-up got the run of things from the front, but Marbuzet always gave the impression he would nail claw him back when it mattered most.
+The runner-up got the run of things from the front, but Marbuzet always gave the impression he would claw him back when it mattered most.

 He’s only been nudged up 1lb and consequently is just 2lb higher than beaten a neck by Animato (when then followed up at Chester) in this race 12 months ago.
 I'm surprised he's as big as 11-4 to follow up.